Paul J. Hanly Jr.: Early life and education

-Hanley was born in Jersey City on April 18, 1951.
+Hanly was born in Jersey City on April 18, 1951.
 His father was a hospital administrator and his mother was a homemaker.
 His grandfather, John V. Kenny, was a mayor of Jersey City.

-Hanley attended Cornell University and graduated with a Bachelor of Arts degree in philosophy 1974.
+Hanly attended Cornell University and graduated with a Bachelor of Arts degree in philosophy in 1974.
 Later, he got a Master of Arts from Cambridge University in 1976 and a Juris Doctor from Georgetown University in 1979.
 He clerked for Lawrence Aloysius Whipple in New Jersey after graduation.

 Career

-Hanley started his career as a trial counsel for Turner & Newall.
+Hanly started his career as a trial counsel for Turner & Newall.

-In 2022, Hanley founded a law firm, Hanly Conroy with Jayne Conroy.
+In 2002, Hanly founded a law firm, Hanly Conroy with Jayne Conroy.
 Later, he became a partner of a law firm, Hanly Conroy Bierstein Sheridan Fisher & Hayes.
+Hanly Conroy merged with Simmons Browder Gianaris Angelides & Barnerd of Alton, IL to form what is known today as Simmons Hanly Conroy, LLC.

-Hanley was a lead counsel of a major litigation against opioid-related companies.
-In another case, the victims of sexual assault at a church-run school in Haiti were represented by Hanley in their successful 2019 settlement claim for $60 million.
+Hanly was a lead counsel of a major litigation against opioid-related companies.
+In another case, the victims of sexual assault at a church-run school in Haiti were represented by Hanly in their successful 2019 settlement claim for $60 million.